hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 The convention in this guide is to mark all mandatory elements as *Must Support* unless they are nested under an optional element.

+<p class="request-for-feedback">Input is requested on the appropriateness of allowing Missing Data or Suppressed Data for all elements.
+Please comment by raising <a href="https://jira.hl7.org/projects/FHIR/issues">HL7 Jira Issues</a>.</p>

 ### Must Support and Obligation
 Labelling an element *[Must Support](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)* means that systems that produce or consume resources **SHALL** provide support for the element in some meaningful way.
 The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile **SHALL** make clear exactly what kind of support is required when an element is labelled as *Must Support*.